 Available literature shows that access to micro credit is influenced by several factors.
-These include; income, education, size of business, type of business, membership of economic association, family size, etc. Ayamga et al (2006) observed that, family size positively influence the decision to participate in micro credit schemes. women in groups are likely to have access to micro credit than those who do not belong to any group Armendariz and Morduch (2005) and Kah et al (2005).
-It has been observed in empirical literature that households and individuals with low income especially in developing countries have difficulty accessing credit Benito and Mumtaz, (2006); Del-Rio and Young, (2005); Crook and Hochguertel, (2005); Thaicharoen et al,(2004); Magri, (2002); Crook, (2001); and Arvai and Toth,(2001).

-Akram et al (2008); Benito and Mumtaz (2006); Thaicharoen et al (2004); and Crook (2001) hold the view that age is a significant micro credit constraint.
-Also, Ayamga et al (2006); Thaicharoen et al (2004); and Arvai and Toth (2001) in separate studies observed that, formal education significantly influence participation in micro credit schemes.
+These include; income, education, size of business, type of business, membership of economic association, family size, etc. Ayamga et al (2006) observed that, family size positively influence the decision to participate in micro credit schemes. women in groups are likely to have access to micro credit than those who do not belong to any group Armendariz and Morduch (2005).
+It has been observed in empirical literature that households and individuals with low income especially in developing countries have difficulty accessing credit, Thaicharoen et al,(2004); and Crook, (2001).
+Thaicharoen et al (2004); and Crook (2001) hold the view that age is a significant micro credit constraint.
+Also, Ayamga et al (2006) and Thaicharoen et al (2004) in separate studies observed that, formal education significantly influence participation in micro credit schemes.
 The perception of income class has positive relationship with probability of access to micro credit.
-Benito and Mumtaz (2006); Del-Rio and Young (2005); and Magri (2002), all cl that income levels influence individuals' and households' decisions to source micro credit either for investment or consumption purpose